Student Finance in Scotland 2024

 Your main funding source for your university living costs will come from the SAAS Student Loan.

-It's paid in monthly instalments directly to your bank account and, just like any other loan, you will have to pay it back eventually.
-But we'll get to that later.
+It's usually paid in monthly instalments directly to your bank account, although you should receive the first and second payments together as a double payment.
+Like any other loan, you will have to pay it back eventually, but we'll get to that later.

 Bursaries